Traducianism: History

 There was a diversity of opinions among the remaining scholastics.
 Some held that the soul of a child is produced by the soul of the parents just as the body is generated by the parent body.
 Others maintained that all souls are created apart and are then united with their respective bodies, either by their own volition or by the command and action of God.
 Still others declared that the soul in the moment of its creation is infused into the body.
 Although for a time, the several views were upheld, and it was doubtful which came nearest the truth, the Church subsequently condemned the first two and approved the third.
 Gregory of Valencia spoke of "Generationism" as "certainly erroneous."
 Although there are no explicit definitions authoritatively put forth by the Catholic Church that would warrant calling Creationism to be de fide doctrine, there can be no doubt as to which view has been favored by ecclesiastical authority.

 That the soul sinned in its pre-existent state and on that account was incarcerated in the body is regarded by the Catholic Church as a fiction that has been repeatedly condemned.
 Divested of that fiction, the theory that the soul exists prior to its infusion into the organism, while not explicitly reprobated, is obviously opposed to the doctrine of the Catholic Church according to which souls are multiplied correspondingly with the multiplication of human organisms.
 However, whether the rational soul is infused into the organism at conception, as the modern opinion holds, or some weeks subsequently, as medieval scholastics supposed, is an open question to some theologians.

-Martin Luther, like Augustine, was undecided.
+Martin Luther, like Augustine, was unwilling to make a dogmatic statement but at least later in his life moved away from the medieval consensus and favored the Traducian position.
+In the theses Luther prepared for Peter Hegemon's doctoral disputation in 1545 concerning the origin of souls, Luther argues for the view that the soul of the child is generated from the souls of the parents in a way that is analogous to the generation of the body from the parents, believing this to be more consistent with the Biblical testimony than an immediate direct creation of each individual soul by God.
+The Lutheran dogmatic tradition that followed was decidedly traducian, with Johann Gerhard, David Hollatz, Johannes Andreas Quenstedt all clearly articulating traducianism.
 John Calvin favoured creationism, as did Robert Baron.
 The Catholic Church postulates that the souls are created immediately at the moment of the conception.
 Pope Pius XII stated: "That the souls are created by God, it is the Catholic Faith that obliges us to accept."